-Current Rule 3015(d) states that either the plan, or a summary of the plan, must be included with each notice of the confirmation of plan hearing.
-Consequently, in some instances, it is possible for creditors to receive notice of a hearing on confirmation of a plan without receiving the entire plan.
+Former Rule 3015(d) states that either the plan, or a summary of the plan, must be included with each notice of the confirmation of plan hearing.
+Consequently, under that former rule, in some instances it is possible for creditors to receive notice of a hearing on confirmation of a plan without receiving the entire plan.

 Objection to Plan

-Once a plan has been filed, current Rule 3015(f) allows interested parties to object to confirmation of a plan at any time prior to confirmation of the plan.
+Once a plan has been filed, former Rule 3015(f) allowed interested parties to object to confirmation of a plan at any time prior to confirmation of the plan.
 The Court is granted the authority to determine whether or not an objection has been timely filed, but the open-ended nature of the objection period can be a benefit to creditors.
-Amended Rule 3015(f) will require interested parties to object to a reorganization plan in a more defined manner.
-An objection to a plan will have to be filed and served at least seven (7) days prior to the plan confirmation hearing, unless the Court orders otherwise.
+Amended Rule 3015(f) now requires interested parties to object to a reorganization plan in a more defined manner.
+An objection to a plan now has to be filed and served at least seven (7) days prior to the plan confirmation hearing, unless the Court orders otherwise.

 Modification of Plan

-Current Rule 3015(g), titled “Modification of Plan After Confirmation,” will be moved to a new subsection, Amended Rule 3015(h).
-Similar to the current version of Rule 3015(d), debtors may serve all interested parties with either the proposed modification or a summary of the proposed modification of the plan.
+Former Rule 3015(g), titled “Modification of Plan After Confirmation,” has been moved to a new subsection, Amended Rule 3015(h).
+Similar to the former version of Rule 3015(d), debtors may now serve all interested parties with either the proposed modification or a summary of the proposed modification of the plan.